A Rather Weak 'Attempt' To Defend

 description of boiling actually).

-a few years ago (which was only
+a few years ago that was only

-difficult), to which I added the following warning at the beginning:
+difficult, to which I added the following warning at the beginning:

 Please note that this Essay deals with very basic issues, even at the risk of